Lake St. Clair Smallmouth Bass Guide

 Catching Big Smallmouth Bass in Lake St. Clair

 The amazing bass fishing on Lake St. Clair combined with its lack of structure has made it a prime spot for hiring charters.
 If you are looking to set up a Lake St. Clair smallmouth bass charter you should expect an amazing fishing experience with both good numbers of fish as well as great size.
 Smallmouth in the 5-6 pound range are fairly common in the spring with average fish falling around 3 pounds, a truly incredible average for smallmouth fisheries.
-Along with good numbers and great size, these smallies fight pound for pound better then any other freshwater fish.
-Additionally you will notice that when you hook up with them in an open water bowl such as Lake St. Clair they have even a little more zip due to their extremely transient nature causing them to swim massive amounts every year.
+Along with good numbers and great size, these smallies fight pound for pound better than any other freshwater fish.
+Additionally, you will notice that when you hook up with them in an open water bowl such as Lake St. Clair, they have even a little more zip due to their extremely transient nature causing them to swim massive amounts every year.

 HOURS